MauriceGlenn2/Azuki-Series-Pt-1-Port-of-Entry/README.md

 point of initial access — an authenticated RDP session established from an external host directly onto the IT admin workstation.

+The account `kenji.sato` is an IT administrator account.
+Compromise of this account at the point of initial access would have granted the attacker elevated privileges across the environment from the outset, without requiring any post-exploitation privilege escalation steps.

 **MITRE ATT&CK:** `T1078` — Valid Accounts
+**MITRE ATT&CK:** `T1078.002` — Valid Accounts: Domain Accounts *(credential compromise of kenji.sato)*
 **MITRE ATT&CK:** `T1021.001` — Remote Services: Remote Desktop Protocol

 ---
+<br><br><br>
+# Query 2: DISCOVERY - Network Reconnaissance